The Importance of Time Tracking in Alternative Fee Agreements

 In a situation where the effort expended is materially more than the AFA pays, more confidence in asking for an adjustment is warranted.
 In a sense, this negotiation may be approached with the benefit of knowing that there may just not be that much to lose.

-If I had to make the choice to account for time on alternative fee agreements or not, I would choose to account for it.
+If I had to choose whether to account for time on alternative fee agreements, I would choose to account for it.